mickaelbaron/microservices-docker-java-tutorial/workspace/README.md

-# Microservices demo with Java, Docker, Docker Compose, RabbitMQ, KumuluzEE, JAX-RS, CDI, Redis, JRedis.
+# Microservices demo with Java, Docker, Docker Compose, RabbitMQ, Open Liberty, JAX-RS, CDI, Redis, JRedis.

 An example of architecture based on microservices for building a simple HelloWorld application.
 Below, a screenshot of the main user interface.

-Scenario is obvious: you input a HelloWorld message and you submit it.
-All the HelloWorld messages are listed on the table.
+Scenario is obvious: you enter a "HelloWorld" message and submit it.
+All submitted messages are displayed in the table.

 ![Screenshot](../images/helloworldapplication.png)

 The architecture of this application is composed of five microservices.

 * The **Web** microservice to supply user interface (_helloworldwebmicroservice_ project).
 Technologies: HTML,JavaScript and Node.JS
 * The **Rest** microservice (_helloworldrestmicroservice_ project) to supply a REST API.
-Technologies: Java, RabbitMQ client, JRedis, KumuluzEE, CDI and JAX-RS.
+Technologies: Java, RabbitMQ client, JRedis, Open Liberty, CDI and JAX-RS.
 * The **Redis** microservice to store data.
 Technology: Redis server.
 * The **RabbitMQ** microservice to store event bus.
 Technology: RabbitMQ server.
 * The **Log** microservice (_helloworldlogmicroservice_ project) to create logs.
 Technology: Java, RabbitMQ client.